aleibing67/starter-hugo-academic/content/authors/admin/_index.md

   url: https://www.diw.de/de/diw_01.c.679452.de/personen/leibing__andreas.html

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include labor economics and the economics of education, esecially in the tertiary sector.
+bio: My research interests include labor economics and the economics of education, especially the tertiary sector.

 # Interests to show in About widget
 interests: